daeh/zotero-markdb-connect/README.md

 ---

-### Option 1: Using BetterBibTex citekeys
+### Option 1: Using BetterBibTeX citekeys

-_ZoteroObsidianCitations_ can extract the BetterBibTex citekey that specifies which Zotero Item a Markdown note corresponds to.
-The BetterBibTex citekey can be taken from the Markdown filename or yaml metadata.
+_ZoteroObsidianCitations_ can extract the BetterBibTeX citekey that specifies which Zotero Item a Markdown note corresponds to.
+The BetterBibTeX citekey can be taken from the Markdown filename or yaml metadata.

 - In `ZoteroObsidianCitations Preferences...` (under the `Tools` menu),

   - Specify the location of the folder that contains your Markdown reading notes (e.g. `/Users/me/Documents/ObsVault/ReadingNotes/`).
 The _ZoteroObsidianCitations_ add-on will recursively search this path for Markdown files beginning with `@`.

-  - Select the `Match notes based on BetterBibTex citekey` option.
+  - Select the `Match notes based on BetterBibTeX citekey` option.

-    - _ZoteroObsidianCitations_ expects that the filenames of your Markdown reading note files begin with `@mycitekey` but can include extra information after it (e.g. a reading note might have the file name `@shepard1987science.md` or `@shepard1987science Toward a universal law of generalization for psychological science.md`, where `shepard1987science` is the BetterBibTex citekey).
+    - _ZoteroObsidianCitations_ expects that the filenames of your Markdown reading note files begin with `@mycitekey` but can include extra information after it (e.g. a reading note might have the file name `@shepard1987science.md` or `@shepard1987science Toward a universal law of generalization for psychological science.md`, where `shepard1987science` is the BetterBibTeX citekey).

   - Optionally, you can have _ZoteroObsidianCitations_ read the metadata of your Markdown notes and extract the citekey from one of the fields.
 To enable this, specify the metadata ID (`citekey` is a common value).